bartificer/programming-by-stealth/docs/pbs32.md

 }
 ```

 What is wrong with this code?
-Well – it will only work on a web page with an element with the ID `errors`, and, whether you want it or not, your response to trying to divide by zero to always be writing out the message _“You can’t divide by zero!”_.
+Well – it will only work on a web page with an element with the ID `errors`.
+Also whether you want it or not, your response to trying to divide by zero will always be writing out the message _“You can’t divide by zero!”_.
 Needless to say, this function will not behave properly when used in a shell script or within server-side Javascript code.

 We have totally blended the detection of the error with our response, and that’s the problem.